About the Dingo

 Dingoes rarely bark.
 They tend to howl, particularly at night in an effort to attract pack members or to ward off intruders.
 Other forms of communication include scent-rubbing, defecating and urinating on objects such as grass tussocks to mark territorial boundaries.

-Today, the main threat to the Dingo comes from their contact with the domestic dog, Canis lupus familiaris.
+Today, the main threat to the Dingo comes from their contact with other breeds of domestic dog, Canis familiaris.
 The push of urban settlement from coastal areas and into outback Australia allows for increased interbreeding between the two.
-This most likely will lead to the dilution of the Dingo gene pool and quite possibly to the ultimate extinction of the Dingo subspecies.
+This is likely to lead to the dilution of the Dingo gene pool.

 - Cronin L (2007): Cronin's Key Guide to Australian Wildlife.
 Allen & Unwin Sydney Australia.